Lacie295/StockExchangeBot/README.md

 # BaseBot
-A basic discord.py bot skeleton
+A very basic discord.py bot skeleton.
+Feel free to use.
+I will include other basic functionalities as time goes on, such as async timers and simple db handlers.